 - Add in shrimp.
 If they're not cooked, cook until shrimp turns pink.
 To the shrimp, add in lemon juice and wine.
 Bring it to a simmer.

 - Stir fettuccine into the mix, add Parmesan and stir to combine it all together.
-Add in heavy whipped cream and bring to s simmer.
-Remove from the heat right after it simmers.
+Add in the heavy whipping cream and bring to a simmer.
+Immediately remove the scampi from heat.

-- Season with salt if needed.
-Garnish with herbs.
-Serve right away.
+- Season with salt if needed, garnish with herbs and serve right away.